dejv0ld/dejv0ld/README.md

 - 👋 Hi, I’m David Johnson
 - 👀 I’m interested in ...
 Javascript
 - 🌱 I’m currently learning ...
 REACT Native and TypeScript
 - 💞️ I’m looking to collaborate on ...
+Something fun :D
 - 📫 How to reach me ... https://www.linkedin.com/in/david-johnson-79b9b524a/

 <!---